stdevPavelmc/mailad/FAQ.md

 - Port  25/TCP (SMTP) from the outside work or from a Mail Gateway.
 - Port 465/TCP (STMPTS) from the users network for legacy clients, not recommended in favor of the below one.
 - Port 587/TCP (SUBMISSION) from the users network to send emails.
+- Port 993/TCP (IMAPS) preffered way for the users to check and download the emails.
+- Port 995/TCP (POP3S) legacy of port 993, working but dicouraged.

 ### Outgoing traffic